qmk/qmk_firmware/Home.md

 This allows you to send unicode symbols via `UC(<unicode>)` in your keymap.
 Only codes up to 0x7FFF are currently supported.

+`UNICODEMAP_ENABLE`

+This allows sending unicode symbols using `X(<unicode>)` in your keymap.
+Codes up to 0xFFFFFFFF are supported, including emojis.
+You will need to maintain a separate mapping table in your keymap file.

+Known limitations:
+- Under Mac OS, only codes up to 0xFFFF are supported.
+- Under Linux ibus, only codes up to 0xFFFFF are supported (but anything important is still under this limit for now).

+Characters out of range supported by the OS will be ignored.

 `BLUETOOTH_ENABLE`

 This allows you to interface with a Bluefruit EZ-key to send keycodes wirelessly.
 It uses the D2 and D3 pins.